kisv-workshop/kisv-workshop.github.io/content/_index.md

 The bibliography does not count towards the page limit.
 The page limit will be strictly enforced.
 They will be reviewed by the workshop program committee and designated external reviewers.
-Papers will be evaluated based on technical quality, originality, relevance, and presentation.
-The submission website is:
+Papers will be evaluated based on technical quality, originality, relevance, and presentation. **The submission website is**:
 [https://kisv23.hotcrp.com](https://kisv23.hotcrp.com).

 By default, accepted papers will be published electronically in the ACM Digital